morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 **Rule W62A**: Only those who know what RTFM means will do it. - /u/gromit1991

+**Rule W62B**: It doesn't matter how accessible you make the documentation, they won't consult it. - /u/lordriffington

 #### Rule W64: Users will expect everything to work without power. - /u/Capt_Blackmoore

 **Rule W64A**: Users will not realize that they need power. - /u/jew_fro_23